The uniformization of the moduli space of principally polarized abelian 6-folds: Positivity properties of the Hurwitz space of -covers

 \begin{num} The conclusion of Theorem \ref{thmmain1} can be restated in terms of the positivity of $\lambda^{(-5)}$.
-The fact that the Prym-Tyurin map $PT:\hhu \dashrightarrow \overline{\cA}_6$ is dominant can be interpreted as saying that the class $\lambda^{(-5)}\in CH^1(\hhu)$ is big.
-A similar statement can be made concerning the Kodaira dimension of $\cA_6$, as we explain now.
+The fact that the map $PT:\Hur \rightarrow \cA_6$ is dominant implies that the class $\lambda^{(-5)}\in CH^1(\hhu)$ is big.
+One can formulate a necessary and sufficient condition for $\cA_6$ to be of general type in similar terms.

 \begin{corollary} Let $D_i$ be the irreducible divisors supported on $\ohur\setminus\Hur_{\mathrm{tor.rk}\leq 1}$.
-Then to prove that $\cA_6$ is of general type, it suffices to show that there exist some integers $a_i$ such that the divisor $\overline{PT^*(K_{\widetilde{\cA}_6})}+\sum a_iD_i$ on $\hhu$ is big. \end{corollary} \begin{proof} If this divisor is big on $\hhu$, then its corresponding linear system has maximal Iitaka dimension.
-Then the linear system $|PT_*PT^*(K_{\widetilde{\cA}_6})|$ has maximal Iitaka dimension as well.
-Since all boundary divisors $D_i$ are contracted under the Prym-Tyurin map, we write $PT_*\Bigl(PT^*(K_{\widetilde{\cA}_6})\Bigr)=PT_*\Bigl(PT^*(K_{\widetilde{\cA}_6})+\sum_i a_iD_i\Bigr)= \deg(PT)K_{\widetilde{\cA}_6}$, so $K_{\widetilde{\cA}_6}$ is big. \end{proof}
+Then to prove that $\cA_6$ is of general type, it suffices to show that there exist some integers $a_i$ such that the divisor $\overline{PT^*(K_{\overline{\cA}_6})}+\sum a_iD_i$ on $\hhu$ is big. \end{corollary} \begin{proof} If this divisor is big on $\hhu$, then its corresponding linear system has maximal Iitaka dimension.
+Then the linear system $|PT_*PT^*(K_{\overline{\cA}_6})|$ has maximal Iitaka dimension as well.
+Since all boundary divisors $D_i$ are contracted under the Prym-Tyurin map, we write $PT_*\Bigl(PT^*(K_{\overline{\cA}_6})\Bigr)=PT_*\Bigl(PT^*(K_{\overline{\cA}_6})+\sum_i a_iD_i\Bigr)= \deg(PT)K_{\overline{\cA}_6}$.
+So $K_{\overline{\cA}_6}$ is big. \end{proof}